 According to a recent report, liver cancer is the third most common form of cancer worldwide.
 The worldwide incidence of primary liver cancer is estimated to be 1,000,000 new patients each year and there are an estimated 1,250,000 deaths worldwide caused by all forms of liver cancer.
-The American Cancer Society estimates that the incidence of primary liver cancer in the United States in 2000 is approximately 15,300 new cases and that primary liver cancer causes 13,000 deaths each year.
 According to a 1999 article in the New England Journal of Medicine, researchers reported that annual new diagnoses of liver cancer increased from 1.4 cases per 100,000 persons in the late 1970s to 2.4 cases per 100,000 persons in the 1990s.